 8. Granada

-Did you know Granada was the last city reconquered by the Catholic Monarch in the 15th century?
+Did you know Granada was the last city reconquered by the Catholic Monarchs in the 15th century?

 No time to read now?
 Save the best historical cities in Europe to read it later.